 The fact that someone is big does not mean that his muscle construction methods are optimal.
 Some guys are muscular solely thanks to their genetics (e.g., frame, muscle insertions, favorable body chemistry…etc.) Usually, those individuals have a higher natural potential.

 On many occasions, I have seen people who are more muscular than me thanks to their superior bone thickness.
 My father is a perfect example – his wrists are 1/3 bigger than mine.
 Does he know more than me?
 Of course not.
 He once told me that bread contains a high amount of protein which is obviously not true.

 However, if you want to be as massive as a pro, you have to go to the source and join the army of roid users.
 Only they can teach you how it’s done.

-I should eat high carb diets because professional bodybuilders eat this way in their videos.
+2.I should eat high carb diets because professional bodybuilders do so in their videos.
 They are huge, bro.
 I am getting my arms to 21 inches this year.
 Mad, bro?

-That’s why the fitness movement was sponsored heavily and the amount of Y.O.L.O (You only live once) aesthetic morons is increasing every day.
-Cool, expect that many of those guys are still not natural.
-They may be smaller than professional bodybuilders, but the majority still take a lot of different compounds.
-The aesthetic brahs are far from natural.
+That’s why the fitness movement has been receiving a heavy amount of support from the community and the establishment.
+As a result, the amount of Y.O.L.O (You Only Live Once) aesthetic morons is increasing by the day.
+Cool, expect that those guys are not natural either.
+They may be significantly smaller than professional bodybuilders, but the majority of them still take plenty of steroid cocktails.

-Professional athletes that are tested are 100% natural.
+4.Professional athletes that are tested are 100% natural.
 It’s all about how bad you really want it.
-Work hard or go home loser.
+Work hard or go home, loser.